jblattgerste/TrainAR/Documentation/manual/TrainARObjects.md

 ![](../resources/SwapTrainArObjects_AddObjects.gif)

 To open the package, the user is supposed to interact with the packaged syringe.
-Consequently, add a [*TrainAR Action*](ActionNodes.md) node to the script graph, which references the packaged syringe **TrainAR Object**.
+Consequently, add a [**TrainAR Action**](ActionNodes.md) node to the script graph, which references the packaged syringe **TrainAR Object**.
 As a result the packaged syringe is replaced with the syringe itself.
-Therefore add a [*TrainAR Object Helper*](../manual/ObjectHelperNode.html) node and choose the option *Replace TrainAR Object*.
+Therefore add a [**TrainAR Object Helper**](../manual/ObjectHelperNode.html) node and choose the option **Replace TrainAR Object**.
 Then, enter the object names of the packaged syringe and the syringe in the respective fields in the node.

 ![](../resources/SwapTrainArObjects_SwapStateflow.gif)

 #### Example 2: Combining two objects to one
 Sometimes you may want to model the attachment of one model to another.
-This can also be realized with the [*TrainAR Object Helper*](../manual/ObjectHelperNode.html) node, but with an additional step.
+This can also be realized with the [**TrainAR Object Helper**](../manual/ObjectHelperNode.html) node, but with an additional step.

 In this example we want to connect a needle to the syringe.
 For this, three **TrainAR Objects** are needed: the syringe without needle, the syringe with needle and the needle.
 The syringe with needle needs to be set to invisible at the start of the training.
-At first, we again add a [*TrainAR Action*](../manual/ActionNodes.html) node as a trigger for the replacement process, this time set to *combine*.
+At first, we again add a [**TrainAR Action**](../manual/ActionNodes.html) node as a trigger for the replacement process, this time set to **combine**.
 The *grabbed object* in this case is the syringe and the *stationary object* is the needle.
-Next, the syringe is replaced via a *TrainAR Object Helper* node.
+Next, the syringe is replaced via a **TrainAR Object Helper** node.
 Since the needle is now attached to the syringe, the needle model can be set to invisible.
-This is done as well with a *TrainAR Object Helper* node, but with the option *Toggle Invisible*.
+This is done as well with a **TrainAR Object Helper** node, but with the option **Toggle Invisible**.

 ![](../resources/SwapTrainArObjects_SwapAndToggleInvisibleStateflow.gif)

 ### Fusing two Objects

 Another option is to directly attach one TrainAR Object to another TrainAR Object.
-This is possible when using[*TrainAR Object Helper*](../manual/ObjectHelperNode.html) with the option set to *Fuse Two Objects*.
+This is possible when using [**TrainAR Object Helper**](../manual/ObjectHelperNode.html) with the option set to **Fuse Two Objects**.
 The **Object name** field specifies the object that is fused onto the object, which is specified in the **Fuse to Object** field.
 In the **Offset Position and Rotation** field the position and rotation relative to the fused with TrainAR Object is specified.
-To determine the offset position and rotation place the in the desired position and rotation in the scene view.
-Then select both of these objects (shift-click on each of them).
+To determine the offset position and rotation place the two objects in the desired position and rotation in the scene view.
+Then select both of these objects (<kbd>Shift</kbd>-click on each of them).
 A toolbar should appear on the bottom left of the scene view, which displays the offset position and rotation of the selected objects.
 These are the offset values you need to enter in the **Object Helper Node** to fuse them in the specified position and rotation.
 After you're done entering the values, don't forget to reset the objects to their default position and rotation in the scene view.

+> [!NOTE]
-Note: You may need to flip the signing of the values when entering them in the *Object Helper node* (i.e. -1.5 becomes 1.5 and vice versa).
+> You may need to flip the sign of the values when entering them in the **Object Helper node** (i.e. -1.5 becomes 1.5 and vice versa).

 ![](../resources/FuseObject.gif)